What is carbon monoxide poisoning?

-Carbon monoxide (CO) is a gas that is both odorless and colorless.
-It emanates from anything that produces combustion fumes.
-Common devices that produce these fumes include:
+Carbon monoxide (CO) is a gas that’s both odorless and colorless.
+It’s found in combustion (exhaust) fumes produced by:

 - car mufflers

 - portable generators

 Everyone is exposed to small amounts of carbon monoxide throughout the day.
 However, inhaling too much of it can cause CO poisoning.

 CO can increase to dangerous levels when combustion fumes become trapped in a poorly ventilated or enclosed space (such as a garage).
 Inhaling these fumes causes CO to build up in your bloodstream, which can lead to severe tissue damage.